Dean Petrich was born September 15, 1950 in Seattle.

 different was highlighted, such as swimming, musicians, jugglers, improvisational

-theater sports, marionettes, stunt fiddling, unusual inflatables, woods
+theater sports, marrionettes, stunt fiddling, unusual inflatables, woods

 .